 Please Note: Information about field placement agencies is available from the Field Placement Coordinator and is also included in the Field Manual provided to applicants.

 Field Placement Stipend:

 The Social Work Department is committed to supporting the field experience of students.
-Each semester a limited number of Field Placement stipend are made available to assist students who meet certain criteria.
+Each semester a limited number of Field Placement stipends are made available to assist students who meet certain criteria.